THE EMPLOYER OR LANDLORD IS USUALLY DEEMED TO BE THE RESPONSIBLE PERSON, LIABLE FOR ENSURING FULL FIRE SAFETY COMPLIANCE.

 - They must maintain all equipment in accordance with the manufacturer’s instructions and British Standards

 The Responsible Person should also appoint someone to assist in undertaking these responsibilities.
-This can be a third party company such as Churches Fire.
+This can be a third party company such as Churches Fire & Security.
 We can ensure that you are fulfilling all of your obligations – making your organisation fully compliant and keeping your employees and customers safe.

 To protect yourself from any consequences and for full peace of mind contact us to discuss your fire safety needs today.GET STARTED